Navigating the Medi-Cal Application Process in CaliforniaMedical Insurance

 Determine Your Eligibility

 Before you begin the application process, it’s crucial to determine if you qualify for Medi-Cal.
 Factors such as income (and income limit), household size, age, disability, and immigration status will affect your eligibility.
 In general, you must be a California resident and meet certain income guidelines.
-For detailed information about eligibility criteria, visit the official California Department of Health Care Services (DHCS) website.
+For detailed information about eligibility criteria, visit the official website: California Department of Health Care Services (DHCS).

 Gather Necessary Documentation